raviriley/agency-jekyll-theme/privacy.md

 **CONTACT US**

-For more information about our privacy practices or if you have questions, please contact us using the form or phone number below.
+For more information about our privacy practices or if you have questions, please contact us using the email or phone number below.